Runway23/policies/tos.md

 ### Our right to cancel
 Subject to applicable law, we reserve the right to restrict, or terminate access, to some, or to all of our Services with or without prior notice at our discretion for the following reasons:
 - You fail to comply with these terms, our policies, and/or any additional terms celebrated between you and Runway23
-- We believe that continuing you to access our Service may cause harm to us, other users, or third parties
+- We believe that continuing to provide you access to our Service may cause harm to us, other users, or third parties
 - We are required to do so to comply a legal requirement or court order

-We will often try to resolve issues that may merit termination directly with you through the predetermined communication channels set with each other.
-If we are not able to get in contact with you in a timely manner, resolve these issues or we believe that it is not possible to do so, we will inform you of your termination 7 days before it occurs.
+We often try to resolve and discuss issues that may merit termination directly with you before cancelling your account.
+However, if we are not able to get in contact with you in a timely manner, resolve these issues or we believe that it is not possible to do so, we will inform you of your termination 7 days before it occurs.

 ## Liability